alukosdev/ccsp/laws/gdpr.md

 ---
 categories: [Laws, Privacy Laws, EU/EEA Laws]
-icon: alert
 label: GDPR
 tags: [eea, eu, privacy]
 ---

-!!!warning
-This page is under active and **heavy** revision.
-We are hoping to have this completely updated by 2022/09/06.
-Thanks for your patience!
-!!!

 # General Data Protection Regulation (GDPR)